GuidoBaijense/GuidoBaijense.github.io/_posts/2024-06-27-fixing-my-own-environment-pt3-maester-dev.md

 #### Legacy (per user) MFA portal > Converged Authentication Methods pane

 I haven't migrated from the legacy MFA portal to the new converged authentication methods pane yet.
 Microsoft wanted to enforce this migration in september this year, but have pushed it further down the road to give organizations some slack.
-The new pane offers multiple advantages over the old situation where you had to manage authentincation methods seperatly for Self Service Password Reset and Azure MFA.
-We already had the combined registration policy for SSPR and MFA, but which methods could be used was still managed seperately.
+The new pane offers multiple advantages over the old situation where you had to manage authentication methods separately for Self Service Password Reset and Azure MFA.
+We already had the combined registration policy for SSPR and MFA, but which methods could be used was still managed separately.

 With the new pane, it is possible to target policies based on security groups.
-This way, you can enable unsecure MFA-methods for specific users, or start testing new safer methods with a testgroup.
+This way, you can enable unsecure MFA-methods for specific users, or start testing new safer methods with a test group.

 To migrate, take the following steps:

 1. Analyze what methods are registered by your end-users.
 Use the [User registration details](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/AuthenticationMethodsMenuBlade/~/UserRegistrationDetails/fromNav/) report.
 2. Analyze what methods are [allowed in SSPR](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/PasswordResetMenuBlade/~/AuthenticationMethods/fromNav/) and the [Legacy MFA portal.](https://account.activedirectory.windowsazure.com/UserManagement/MfaSettings.aspx)
 3. Make sure that the required methods are enabled in the new [Authentication Methods pane.](https://portal.azure.com/#view/Microsoft_AAD_IAM/AuthenticationMethodsMenuBlade/~/AdminAuthMethods)
 4. Trigger MFA via Conditional Access instead of the legacy MFA portal.
 5. Disable MFA for all users where it is configured as 'enforced' or 'enabled' in the legacy MFA portal.
 6. Disable all allowed authentication methods in the legacy MFA portal and the SSPR authentication methods pane.